Blog Contributed by Crystal Karges, MS, RDN, IBCLC for Addiction Hope

 If you or a loved one is in recovery from addiction, consider the positive aspects and benefits of spirituality for your treatment and overall life.
 Perhaps you are open to the idea of including spiritual practices in your daily life but are not sure where to begin?
 Consider reaching out to a trusted professional for ideas and suggestions, such as your counselor/therapist, a mentor, or someone on your treatment team.
 Remember that the healing process from addiction involves several different aspects and techniques, and spirituality can be an important piece of your journey.

-: Jarusiewicz, Betty.
+References:: Jarusiewicz, Betty.
 Spirituality and Addiction: Relationship to Recovery and Relapse.
 Alcoholism Treatment Quarterly.
 October 2008 pg 99-109